b94209002/NYUHPC-HW2/README.md

 omp_bug2:

-(i) tid is private variable, so it should be defined in the omp region.
+(i) "tid" is private variable, so it should be defined in the omp region.

 (ii) To compute the total with imax = 1000000, we need double precision to save the information.
 Moreover, we need to apply reduction(+:total) in the omp for, where total is shared by default.

 omp_bug3:

-There is a barrier in a function, where only the thread doing the section can see this barrier.
-Therefore, the thread will stop to wait other threads arrive.
+There is a barrier written in a function, where only the thread doing the section can see this barrier.
+The thread will stop to wait other threads arrive.
 However, none of the thread can see the barrier and it will be hang there.

+The barrier in the section is deleted.

 omp_bug4:

 Since the 2D array is initialized with pointer.
 It will cause conflict if all the processors use the pointer at the same time.

-Therefore, the initialization should be located inbetween the parallel region, so that they can use the pointers priviately.
+To fix the bug, the initialization is relocated inbetween the parallel region, so that they can use the pointers priviately.

 omp_bug5: